Friday, August 5, 2016

 Friday of the 18th Week in Ordinary Time - Matthew 16:24-28

-Today Jesus speaks sobering words to his disciples.
-He tells them: “Whoever wishes to come after me must deny themselves, take up my cross, and follow me.”
-He warns his disciples that anyone who wishes to save his/her life will lose it!
-However, anyone who is willing to lose his/her life for Jesus’ sake, will find life!
+In today’s gospel reading, Jesus tells his disciples: “Whoever wishes to come after me must deny themselves, take up their cross, and follow me.”
+He warns his disciples that anyone who wishes to save his/her life will lose it.
+However, anyone who is willing to lose his/her life for Jesus’ sake, will find life.

-Are you (and I) willing to deny ourselves and take up our cross and follow Jesus?
+Jesus poses some probing questions to challenge us.
+In every decision we make in life, we are making ourselves into a certain kind of person.
+Are we willing to deny ourselves and take up our cross and follow Jesus?
 Life typically presents us with a variety of crosses.
 Some of them are more difficult than others.
-However, it is never easy to accept a cross, be that illness, financial worries, family difficulties, depression, joblessness, etc. However, what may be helpful or detrimental to us is how we view our cross.
-Do we view it as a punishment from God?
-Or do we believe that crosses simply are part of our lives, just as joy and love are part of our human condition?
+However, it is never easy to accept a cross, whether it is illness, financial worries, family difficulties, depression, joblessness, etc. What may be helpful or detrimental to us is how we view our cross.
+Do we view it as a punishment from God or do we believe that crosses simply are part of our lives, just as joy and love are part of our human condition?

-If we believe our crosses are a punishment, what is our belief system?
-Do we believe that God is a “punishing” God?
-Or do we realize that we have not made very good choices and our actions have brought consequences to our lives that we have to live with?
+What is our belief system?
+Do we believe that God is a punishing God or do we realize that we have made choices and our actions have brought consequences to our lives that we have to live with?

 During difficult times, it may be helpful to try to look beyond our cross.
-We can examine our lives and ask ourselves: who and what brings me joy, love and care?
+We can examine our lives and ask ourselves: who and what brings me joy, love, and care?
 What are the gifts in my life?
 Even when we are carrying a very heavy cross, Jesus is with us, gifting and gracing us.
-However, we need to be awake and alert if we are to notice our gifts and graces.
+We need to be awake and alert if we are to notice our gifts and graces.